04

 "It's 15°C and cloudy in London right now."

-Notice how this is a straight line - user asks, model calls one tool, app runs it, model answers.
+Notice how this is a straight line - user asks, model proposes one tool call, the app validates and runs it, and the model answers.
 One round-trip.
-The developer's code is in control the whole time.
+The application remains the enforcement point.

 With Tools vs. Without Tools